networktocode/jdiff/docs/architecture.md

 bgp_reference_value = check.extract_data_from_json(bgp_reference_state, bgp_jmspath_exp)
 ```

-Once the pre-change values are extracted, we would need to evaluate it against our post-change value.
-In case of check-type `exact_match` our post-value would be another json object:
+Once the pre-change values are extracted, we would need to evaluate them against our post-change value.
+In the case of check-type `exact_match`, our post value would be another JSON object:

 ```python
 bgp_comparison_state = "./post/bgp.json"